Ukraine occupation ‘impossible’ and will mark Putin’s end, says UK defence minister

 Occupying Ukraine and its 44 million citizens will be an “impossible task” for Russia and will mark Vladimir Putin’s “end”, Ben Wallace has insisted.

-The comments from the defence secretary came after he claimed Kremlin forces were becoming increasingly “desperate” in the country with the indiscriminate shelling of Ukrainian citizens.
+With the invasion now its 13th day, the defence secretary said the indiscriminate shelling of the civilian population showed that Kremlin forces were becoming increasingly “desperate” in the country.

-Speaking on BBC Radio 4’s Today programme, the cabinet minister said: “The cost for Putin is not just in the invasion, it’s going to be in the decades of occupation which I don’t think he’ll be able to sustain.
+He stressed the cost for Putin would not just be in the invasion, with thousands of Russian casualties already reported, but in the “decades of occupation which I don’t think he’ll be able to sustain”.

+“This will be Putin’s end, this country,” he said.
+“So it should be because of not only their spirit and their moral component they have their side — the Ukrainians — but also because it will be an impossible task to occupy such a people and a country”.

 “I think we are seeing his forces already exhausted and if you think it takes 150,000, as he think it does, to invade a country where he was arrogantly thinking they would welcome him as a liberator, you try occupying a country the size of France and Germany put together with 44 million”.